bowenwang77/OmniMol/README.md

 source my_env/bin/activate
 ```

+It normally takes no more than 30 minutes for environment setting up.

 This environment setup has been tested and is successful on NVIDIA GPUs like TitanX, A40, A100, V100.
 For NVIDIA 4090, follow the error messages to update the pyg packages as needed.

+### Conda environment result
+To ensure reproducibility and facilitate the setup process, we have provided a detailed list of the packages used in our conda environment, along with their respective versions and build information.
+This information can be found in the `OmniMol_env.txt` file, which serves as a reference for users who wish to recreate the exact environment used in our experiments.

 ## Data Preparation